jesseduffield/jesseduffield.github.io/_posts/2021-6-26-Compound-Components.md

 </html>
 <!-- /wp:html -->

-Here instead of passing JSX children to Accordion, we pass config objects.
+Here instead of passing JSX children to Accordion, we pass plain old javascript objects (POJOs).
+This technically means that we're no longer actually creating a compound component, but the end result is the same in terms of behaviour.

 ### Type safety